Mathges/MyCocktails/docs/Implentations&Improvements.md

 Axios call should be isolated too.

-Some UX is missing, like loading while requesting api, returning error if there is from api, or a not found page if user is asking for non-existent cocktail.
+Some UX is missing, like loading while requesting api, returning error if there is from api, or a not found component if user is asking for non-existent cocktail.

 ### Priority

 - Isolate Axios (done) & router
 - Make css vars
-- Loading and 404 page
+- Loading component and 404 component
 - Better scrollview for cocktail details (done)
 - making api BaseURL as env var (done)
 - make image component (done)

+## 9/01

+### Work done

+User can now create cocktails and see them through a list (without pictures)

+Some refacto has been done and the recommandations from 19/12 has been integrated.

+### Improvements

+- Code quality, refacto can be improved, imports should be reorganized
+- Router : isolate app routing from App.js
+- Feature: modify and delete user cocktails
+- Integrate some file loader to let user load picture for his cocktails
+- I18n
+- Theming: theming is not done (should've been done earlier, the refacto for this one will be big), also adding fonts
+- Context: just discovered and made Context.Consumer working, should integrate it everywhere it should be